code-423n4/2023-04-caviar-findings/data/p0wd3r-Q.md

-# Check if tokenIds is empty at the beginning of the buy function.
+# Check if tokenIds is empty at the beginning of the buy/sell/change function.

 PrivatePool.sol L211